PhilBoileau/scPCA/README.md

 ```

 Current and prior [Bioconductor](https://bioconductor.org) releases are
-available under branches with numbers prefixed by “RELEASE\_”.
+available under branches with numbers prefixed by “RELEASE\_.”
 For
 example, to install the version of this package available via
 Bioconductor 3.10, use